 Is an inspection worth the extra expense on a new house?

 This is not a foolish question.
 After talking to numerous builders and superintendents, most if not all, highly recommend a home inspection.
 Though a house may have received its Certificate of Occupancy from the city's building department, the two inspections are not the same.
 A city inspector's job is to verify that the builders have met the minimum requirements set forth in the local building codes.

-A home inspector on the other hand, should be working to see that the many components in the home function properly.
+A home inspector on the other hand, should be checking to see that the many components in the home function properly.
 Along with that, there are recommendations that should be made concerning areas the building inspectors are not required to comment on or consider.

 Most builders will give the new homeowner a 1-year warranty on most parts of the house and its appliances.
 That may seem to be a fairly good insurance policy, but there are things that can be overlooked for years before a problem is discovered.
 The two pictures above were taken on new houses that were complete, had received their Certificate of Occupancy, and were move-in ready.

 The second picture was also taken at a new house.
 Though this only shows one of the crawl space beams lacking the proper support under the beam itself, there were 5 others like it.
 The superintendent was quite surprised and had supports installed under each of the beams.
 If the beam, in the photo, began to fail, the kitchen and breakfast area floor would have begun to sag directly below the breakfast table.